incrediblesound/conceptual-chains/README.md

 Conceptual Chains
 =================
-This is my first application using Node/Express and Angular.js.
-It is based on the Angular-Express-Blog by Brian Ford.
+An app even Plato would be proud of, Conceptual Chains is my first application using Node/Express and Angular.js.
+It is based on the <a href='https://github.com/btford/angular-express-blog'>Angular-Express-Blog</a> by Brian Ford, which is an excellent jumping off point for folks who want to learn Angular.

 The app saves chains of concepts in graph form using the Neo4j graph database.
-At the home page one can initialize new "master" concepts, view and delete master concepts.
-The master concept view will allow users to add child concepts on to the master, creating concept chains.
-Possibilities for further development include automatic chain linking via shared child concepts that creates groups of related masters.
+At the home page one can initialize new "master" concepts, view and delete chains.
+The chain view allows users to add child concepts on to the master, creating concept chains of the following structure:

+Master Node (most general concept) -> Child -> Child -> Terminal Child (most specific concept)

+Possibilities for further development include automatic chain linking via shared child concepts to create convergent concept chains.
+Divergent chains are way too mind blowing for me to consider at this point.